qingwei91/basil/README.md

 if we only need the 2nd element, we don't care the type of 3rd element and so on, we don't even have to make sure the json is valid, as long as we can get the 2nd element.

-All parsing logic lives in `basil.parser.JsonParse`, I tried to be generic here, so the core logic can work with any input type as long as they can implement the typeclass required
+All parsing logic lives in `basil.parser.JsonArrayParse`, I tried to be generic here, so the core logic can work with any input type as long as they can implement the typeclass required

 ### Acknowledgement